conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

 (git, svn) make tools (GNU make, Autotool, CMake) and compilers (real cross, pseudo-cross, or native when not cross-compiling) and any source pre-processors.
+Packages which provide "sysroot" files, like the ``CDT`` packages (see below) also belong in the build section.

 .. code-block:: yaml